-Nestled between the Santa Cruz Mountains and the Diablo Range at the southern reaches of San Jose, lies the stunning Coyote Valley, which encompasses a unique combination of plant and wildlife habitat, farmland, important water resources, and an essential open space buffer to a bustling Silicon Valley.
+Nestled between the Santa Cruz Mountains and the Diablo Range at the southern edge of San Jose, lies the stunning Coyote Valley.
+As our top conservation priority, it encompasses a unique combination of nature’s benefits such as floodplains, local water supply, wildlife connectivity, agriculture, recreation, and more.

 Coyote Valley offers a rare opportunity to connect over one million acres of core habitat in the surrounding mountains, creating a Landscape Linkage allowing species to disperse, migrate, and shift ranges in response to climate change.
 With California’s prolonged droughts and more frequent flooding and wildfires, protecting and restoring Coyote Valley's natural benefits is the smartest long-term investment we can make together for the health and sustainability of our region, especially in the face of a changing climate.

 The Authority, through an innovative partnership with Peninsula Open Space Trust (POST) and the City of San Jose, has protected 937 acres of open space in North Coyote Valley.
 As identified in the Coyote Valley Landscape Linkage vision, protection of the North Coyote Valley is a key link in connecting wildlife habitats, providing opportunities to restore natural floodplains and improve water quality, and helping to build a climate resilient future for the residents of the 10th largest city in the nation.

 When the Authority released the Coyote Valley Landscape Linkage, it established a vision to protect and restore Coyote Valley as natural infrastructure, benefiting our human and natural communities.
 To implement this vision, the North Coyote Valley was deemed as an essential element for its vital environmental, social, and economic benefits.